michelgrootjans/CanI/README.md

 A .net authorization component that decouples authorization from User, IPrincipal or Roles.
 This assumes a few conventions over configuration.

-Loosely based on ruby's [cancan gem](https://github.com/ryanb/cancan).
+Loosely inspired by ruby's [cancan gem](https://github.com/ryanb/cancan).

 Usage for an MVC application
 ----------------------------